How to get the last character of a string in Python

 print(last_char)--OUTPUT--d

 Regular expressions offer a powerful way to find patterns in text.
-The re.search() function scans your string for a match to the pattern r'(.)$', which is built to find and capture the final character.
+The re.search() function scans the string for the pattern r'(.)$'.
+While it's overkill for this simple task, it's a great example of regex's flexibility for more complex searches.

 Using collections.deque for efficient operations